-The global companies investing in 3D printing research
+The global companies investing in 3D printing research02 August 2017

 An increasing number of industry leaders around the world are not only exploring how 3D printing can be applied within their workflows, but also showing their commitment to the technology by funding cutting-edge research into new printing methods, materials and process enhancements.
 This includes both investment in academic institutions’ work, the establishment of new research facilities, and support for 3D printing startups who are developing truly disruptive technologies.
 This financial commitment is a sign of how seriously manufacturers are taking 3D printing and its place in tomorrow’s smart factories.